isomerpages/moe-changkatpri/_about-us/School Information/School Bookshop.md

 Appointed vendor: **CHALAMAY CO**

-PARENTS AND STUDENTS ARE ADVISED TO GET BOOKS FROM THE BOOKSHOP TO AVOID BUYING THE WRONG BOOKS.
+Parents and students are advised to get books from the bookshop to avoid buying the wrong books.

-BOOKS SOLD ARE NON-REFUNDABLE.
+Books sold are non-refundable.

-DATE OF SALE IN SCHOOL:<br>
+Date of sale in school:<br>
 NOV 2023: 20, 22, 24, 25 (Sat*), 29<br>
 DEC 2023: 01, 02 (Sat*), 07, 09 (Sat*), 15, 16 (Sat*), 21, 23 (Sat*), 27, 29, 30 (Sat*)

 OPERATING HOURS: Mon-Fri (9.00AM – 3.00PM) || *Sat &amp; Eve of Public Holiday (9.00AM – 12.30PM)

-YOU MAY ORDER YOUR SCHOOL TEXTBOOKS AND NAME TAGS VIA OUR WEBSITE (WWW.CPS.CHALAMAY.COM) .
+You may order your school textbooks and name tags via our website  [WWW.CPS.CHALAMAY.COM](https://WWW.CPS.CHALAMAY.COM).

-ADVANCE ONLINE ORDERING PERIOD (FOR PRIMARY ONE ONLY): 09 NOV 2023 - 11 NOV 2023
+Advance online ordering period (for primary one only): 09 NOV 2023 - 11 NOV 2023
-ONLINE ORDERING PERIOD (FOR ALL LEVELS): 18 NOV 2023 - 16 DEC 2023
+Online ordering period (For all levels): 18 NOV 2023 - 16 DEC 2023

-THE ORDER IS DEEMED SUCCESSFUL UPON RECEIPT OF CONFIRMATION AND PAYMENT.
+The order is deemed successful upon receipt of confirmation and payment.

-FOR SELF-COLLECTION ORDRS: COLLECTION IS BY APPOINTMENT ONLY &amp; MUST BE COLLECTED IN THE SCHOOL BOOKSHOP BY 21 DEC 2023.<br>
+For self-collections orders: Collection is by appointment only and must be collected in the school bookshop by 21 DEC 2023<br>
 EMAIL: INFO@CHALAMAY.COM SMS / WHATAPP: + 65 87648813